 Is it a workplace health and safety issue?

-Consult the Occupational Safety & Health Policy and speak to your supervisor or Occupational Safety and Health Committee representative.
-If you are a supervisor, consult Managing Occupational Health and Safety.
+Consult the HR policy 04 – Occupational safety and health (PDF, 124KB) and speak to your supervisor or Occupational Safety and Health Committee representative.
+If you are a supervisor, consult Managing occupational health and safety.

 Is it about one of the following situations?